What Is Christian Nationalism? The Complete Guide

 There is no single Christian nationalism agenda that outlines specific policies and laws that believers wish to enact.
 Some adherents and prominent people who self-identify as Christian nationalists have suggested certain policies that attract media attention.
 However, generally the ideas of Christian nationalism are broad-based things like “keeping America’s Christian identity intact,” rather than passing particular laws.

 If laws were proposed, they could be allowed under the First Amendment or could directly violate it.
-Consider some possibilities using a green, yellow or red-light designation.
+Consider some possibilities using a green-, yellow- or red-light designation.

-Green light: protected by the First Amendment. | |
+| Green light: These words or actions are protected by the First Amendment. | |

-Yellow light: caution, those 45 words might not apply. | |
+| Yellow light: Caution!
+First Amendment protections might not apply. | |

-Red light: no First Amendment protection. |
+| Red light: These words or actions have no First Amendment protection. |

 Prayer in public schools